A geometric look at momentum flux and stress in fluid mechanics: Application to compressible perfect fluid

-The second line of argument starts from an action principle \cite{GoMa,HaEl,GiVa} and provides a direct variational derivation of the Euler equations in conservation form, alternative to the Euler--Poincar\'e derivation which yields (\ref{eqeuler}) \cite{Sa88,HoMaRa}.
+The second line of argument starts from an action principle \citep{GoMa,HaEl} and provides a direct variational derivation of the Euler equations in conservation form, as an alternative to the Euler--Poincar\'e derivation which yields (\ref{eqeuler}) \citep{Ne62,Sa88,HoMaRa,We18,GiVa} and which we record in Appendix \ref{app:EP} for completeness.
 We suppose that the time-dependent family of diffeomorphisms $\phi_t: \Mc \to \Mc$ moves the fluid elements, together with the mass 3-form $\rho\mu$ and the scalar entropy $s$, from some initial configuration.
 If we let the internal energy be $e(\rho, s)$ per unit mass, the action is given by